Guild Wars 2 Engineer Guide, Build - Let's Use Some Crazy Machines!

 This gives Engineers lots of possibilities, but at the same time makes this profession difficult to master.
 Different builds require using specific kits and learning all of them might be quite overwhelming for a new or casual player.
 All the available ones are Bomb Kit, Grenade Kit, Med Kit, Tool Kit, Elixir Gun, Flamethrower and Elite Mortar Kit.

 Other Engineer skills include various utility abilities called Gadgets and stationary Turrets.
-Next type is Elixirs.
+The next type is the Elixirs.
 They can be used in two ways – you can either drink them or toss them at allies or mobs.
 The Holosmith elite specialization also has access to special Exceed skills for the Photon Forge.

 The engineer is one of the adventurer classes, which makes them wear medium armor and makes them slightly tankier than scholars.
 This class has an extremely small pool of available weapons, but it’s made up for in the various engineering kits.
 They effectively provide an additional seven unique weapon sets available only to this profession.
 This is also the reason why Engineers don’t have access to conventional weapon-swapping, they can simply use a kit and get a new set of skills.